Uniform Customs and Practice for Documentary Credits: eUCP

 The eUCP was developed as a supplement to UCP due to the sense at the time that banks and corporates together with the transport and insurance industries were ready to use electronic commerce.
 The hope and expectation that surrounded the development of eUCP has failed the UCP 600 and it will remain as a supplement albeit slightly amended to identify its relationship with UCP 600.

-An updated version of the eUCP came into effect on 1 July 2019.
+An updated version of the eUCP came into effect in 2023.